swcarpentry/website/_posts/2016/09/2016-09-28-attendance-nz.md

 * Several Software Carpentry workshops organised by the University of Otago, [University of Canterbury](http://www.canterbury.ac.nz/), and [NeSI](https://www.nesi.org.nz/), in February 2015, June 2015, and June 2016;
 * A Data Carpentry workshop run at the University of Otago in February 2016.

-[NeSI](https://www.nesi.org.nz/) has also facilitated workshops in Auckland, Wellington, and Palmerston North over the past year.
+There have been several other workshops in New Zealand facilitated by [NeSI](https://www.nesi.org.nz/), in Auckland, Wellington, and Palmerston North over the past year.

 ###Main point